 My dear silver-voiced ally:

-Also《do you have money?Here, there's nowhere to go around.
+Also--do you have money?Here, there's nowhere to go around.

-I turned the paper over and looked at the two syllables I could make out, a melody that touched my heart: Every letter I got from David ended up being a directive:“See you next week”, he wrote on that first morning.And then: - don't think about it, come on -.David gave me instructions, and I followed them.
+I turned the paper over and looked at the two syllables I could make out, a melody that touched my heart: Every letter I got from David ended up being an instruction:Zhou Jian“, he wrote it on the first morning.Then: ”Don't think about it, come on%.David gave me instructions, and I followed them.

 That night, I was lying on the bed, putting the letter on my face, and I told my mother that I had got a job in Boston and that I would be leaving in a week.
 At that time, there would be no one to take care of this farm and this orchard.There will be overgrown weeds, and no one will lay the nets.
 If I can't come back for a long time, these fruits will be overripe and scattered around to rot.
 But I don't care.
 I leave as if to escape, get on the train, and go from there.Louisville to New York, New York to Boston, Boston to Portland.